Main Policy Content

 Preparation of the Dossier

-The faculty member collaborates with the Associate Dean or Director and with the Dean’s office to produce the promotion dossier.
+9. The faculty member collaborates with the Promotion and Tenure Department Head or Non-Tenure-Line Promotion Department Head and with the Dean’s office to produce the promotion dossier.

-The promotion dossier focuses on contributions made after the candidate attained the rank of Associate Librarian.
-Contributions to the Scholarship of Librarianship, the Scholarship of Teaching and Learning (if appropriate), and Service and the Scholarship of Service to the University, Society, and the Profession should be documented from the date of the last promotion or for the last five years, whichever is shorter.
-However, contributions made to the Scholarship of Research and Creative Accomplishments are documented for the entire length of the candidate’s professional career, from the beginning of the candidate’s scholarly publication record.
+10. The promotion dossier focuses on contributions made after the candidate attained the rank of Associate Librarian.
+There is no time in rank required prior to submitting materials for promotion to Librarian.
+Contributions to the Scholarship of Librarianship, the Scholarship of Teaching and Learning (if appropriate), and Service and the Scholarship of Service to the University, Society, and the Profession may document information for up to 10 of the most recent consecutive years since the last formal promotion and tenure review.
+Contributions made to the Scholarship of Research and Creative Accomplishments are documented for the entire length of the candidate’s professional career, from the beginning of the candidate’s scholarly publication record.

 Results of Evaluations

-For fixed-term faculty, the Dean of the University Libraries will review all recommendations, make the final determination, and notify the candidate and the appropriate Associate Dean or Director of the outcome of the review by early April.
+12. For non-tenure-line faculty, the Dean of the University Libraries will review all recommendations, make the final determination, and notify the candidate and the appropriate Promotion and Tenure Department Head or Non-Tenure-Line Promotion Department Head of the outcome of the review by early April.
 Approved promotions will become effective July 1 immediately following the decision.

 Other Guidelines in this manual should also be referenced, especially the following: